wootfish/eli.sohl.com/drafts/mesh-network-idea-sketch.md

 In light of this observation, here's an idea: as soon as two peers connect to each other via an introduction point, they should send each other their routing Bloom filters.
 From these, a number of intersections can be computed.

-Of course, first we should check for the trivial case where either peer's local addresses are contained in the other's one-hop filter; this would indicate (somewhat embarrassingly) that the peers are already connected over point-to-point radio but somehow failed to notice this.
-This will, of course, almost never happen, and so a more involved strategy may be required.
+Of course, first we should check for the trivial case where either peer's local addresses are contained in the other's one-hop filter; this would indicate (somewhat embarrassingly) that the peers are already directly connected over radio but somehow failed to notice this.
+This will, of course, almost never happen, and in the majority of cases a more involved strategy may be required.

 Before getting into details, let's introduce some notation.
 Let's call our two peers $$a$$ and $$b$$ and denote $$a$$'s one-hop filter as $$a_1$$, their two-hop filter as $$a_2$$, and so on; likewise with $$b_1$$, $$b_2$$, etc. Denote bitwise `AND` and `OR` with $$\land$$ and $$\lor$$ respectively.